Mid-century Danish furniture, for a Scandinavian atmosphere

 Fritz Hansen was originally a cabinet maker that specialised in turning wood and manufacturing wood or metal frames for padded armchairs.

 In 1915, one of the Hansen sons introduced the company to a new wood-bending technique.
-This new method greatly facilitated the production of Danish furniture.
+This new method greatly facilitated the production of Danish furniture for interior design.